 Many people wonder if a law enforcement agency in the U.S. has to go through a legal process to get Google to provide user data.
 Or if it only takes a phone call or email.
 Google requires everyone – including government agencies – to follow a legal process.
 Often, a subpoena, court order or search warrant is needed to force Google to disclose user information.

 However, there are emergency cases where Google will make exceptions and provide the data needed.
 These emergency cases are generally situations where the data is required to prevent death or physical harm to someone — cases involving kidnapping or bomb threats, for example.
-If a government agency provides an emergency request, it has to explain how the requested data might prevent the harm.
+If a government agency provides an emergency request, it has to explain how the requested data might prevent harm.

-How can law enforcement request user data from Google
+How can law enforcement request user data from Google?

-Law enforcement departments have multiple options to submit data requests, such as phone, mail, email.
+Law enforcement departments have multiple options to submit data requests, such as phone, mail, and email.
 The most common however is the online Law Enforcement Request System (LERS).

 Google law enforcement portal LERS